-Ralph Gleason, the esteemed music writer from back-in-the-day, gushed over New Morning when it came out.
-He wasn’t the only one, but we’ll pick on him.
+Ralph Gleason, the esteemed music writer from back in the day, gushed over New Morning when it came out.

 It came on the radio in the late afternoon and from the first note it was right.
 Bob Dylan bringing it all back home again.